 Certificate of Advanced Graduate Studies (CAGS): The curriculum in such programs is designed for those seeking a formal award certifying completion of study beyond the master's level in an academic or occupational field of study.
-These programs are usually intended for professional licensure or professional development, and may be completed prior to or concurrent with doctoral studies, for those interested in such pursuits.
+These programs are usually intended for professional licensure or professional development and may be completed prior to or concurrent with doctoral studies, for those interested in such pursuits.
 The programs generally require a minimum of 24 credit hours.

-The Curricular Approval Form must be completed for all new, revised, or discontinued credit-bearing certificate offerings, and submitted to appropriate parties for approval within six months of program initiation or discontinuance.
-Final approval of the Provost and Vice President for Academic Affairs is required.
+The Curricular Request Form must be completed for all new, revised, or discontinued credit-bearing certificate offerings, and submitted to appropriate parties for approval within six months of program initiation or discontinuance.
+Following approval of the Provost and Vice President for Academic Affairs, proposals for new certificate programs are submitted to SCHEV for final approval.

 Faculty in departments offering certificates will identify residency requirements for all prescribed coursework.
 The Office of the University Registrar confers certificates to those who have met requirements for these programs.
+The Office of Academic Affairs is responsible for working with unit heads, chairs and deans to evaluate certificate programs.